broadinstitute/CellCap/README.md

-# Compositional perturbation VAEs for scRNA-seq
+# CellCap

+CellCap is a variational autoencoder to model interpretable correspondence between cellular identity and perturbation response for single-cell data

 ## What